tfiers/PkgGraph.jl/docs/src/bg/graphviz.md

 ### Julia packages for DAG layout

-For graph layout and visualization there are [NetworkLayout.jl] (outputs coordinates) and [GraphPlot.jl] (outputs images).
+For graph layout and visualization there are [NetworkLayout.jl] (which outputs coordinates) and [GraphPlot.jl] (which outputs images).
 Neither work well with long-ish text labels, nor do they have any specific layout algorithms for DAGs.

 (See also, [The `dot` algorithm in Julia?](@ref))